jeremywuworldwidesimtan/bluepages-2026/README.md

 # bluepages 2026

-## work in progress

 bluepages is the personal blog+portfolio page of emily, a junior freelance frontend dev, blogger, dreamer, friend, daughter and pizza connoisseur. this is her digital home, where she shares her stories and code.

 [now with live demo!](https://jeremywuworldwidesimtan.github.io/bluepages-2026/)

-**this is just a static template demo - the email signups won't work and all content on the blog and project pages are pre-populated**
+**this is just a static template demo - the email signups won't work and all content on the blog and project pages are pre-populated, the links won't work as well, sorry about that**

 ![bluepages screenshot](screenshot.png)

 ## features
-- cool landing hero
+- cool landing hero (now with animation!)
 - translucent tinted header
 - responsive web design
 - an epic javascript object for personal details
-- carousel powered by shadcn/ui, populated using json files
+- carousel and blog/project pages powered by shadcn/ui, populated using json files

 ## stack